farhanjiwani/dev-notes/tools/Webpack.md

             test: /\.scss$/,
             use: [
                 "style-loader", //3.
 Inject styles into DOM
                 "css-loader",   //2.
-Turns css into commonjs
+Turns CSS into commonjs
                 "sass-loader"   //1.
-Turns sass into css
+Turns SCSS into CSS
             ]
         }
     ];